lukedonov/makersbnb-project/README.md

 * Working remotely for our first project was initially quite daunting but we managed pretty well - we kept in contact every day with stand ups and retros, and constant updates throughout the day as to our progress.
 * There were only 4 of us on the team so we had a lot to do, but that meant we were also able to try our hand at lots of different aspects of the project.

+### Look to the future

+We still have a lot we would like to accomplish with this project, including adding in a payment system (see the additional functionality picture above).